The Simpsons opening sequence: Banksy

 British graffiti artist and political activist Banksy is credited with creating the opening titles and couch gag for the season 22 episode "MoneyBart", in what amounted to the first time that an artist has been invited to storyboard the show.
 Jean first took note of Banksy after seeing his 2010 film Exit Through the Gift Shop.
 According to Jean, "The concept in my mind was, 'What if this graffiti artist came in and tagged our main titles?'"
 Simpsons casting director Bonnie Pietila was able to contact the artist through the film's producers, and asked if he would be interested in writing a main title for the show.
 Jean said Banksy "sent back boards for pretty much what you saw."
 Series creator Matt Groening gave the idea his blessing, and helped try to make the sequence as close to Banksy's original storyboards as possible.

 Approximately the first half minute of the opening sequence remains the same, with a few oddities: the word "BANKSY" is sprayed onto a number of walls and other public spaces.
 The chalkboard gag ("I must not write all over the walls") is written all over the classroom walls, clock, door, and floor.
 After the Simpsons arrive at home, the camera cuts to a shot of them on the couch, then zooms out to show this as a picture hanging on the wall of a fictional overseas Asian animation and merchandise sweatshop.
 The animation color quickly becomes drab and gray, and the music turns dramatic à la Schindler's List.
 A large group of tired and sickly artists draw animation cels for The Simpsons among piles of human bones and toxic waste, and a female artist hands a barefoot child employee an animation cel, which he washes in a vat of biohazardous fluid.
 Small kittens are thrown into a woodchipper-type machine to provide the filling for Bart Simpson plush dolls.
 The toys are then placed into a cart pulled by a sad panda which is driven by a man with a whip.
-A man shipping boxes with The Simpsons logo on the side uses the tongue from a decapitated dolphin head to fasten shut the packages.
+A man shipping boxes with The Simpsons logo on the side uses the tongue from a severed dolphin head to fasten shut the packages.
 Another employee uses the horn of a sickly unicorn to smash the holes in the center of The Simpsons DVDs.
 It is then revealed that the sweatshop is contained within a grim version of the 20th Century Fox logo, surrounded by barbed wire, searchlights, and a watchtower.